matomo-org/developer-documentation/docs/generated/master/Classes.md

 - [`ScheduledTime\Weekly`](Piwik/ScheduledTime/Weekly.md) &mdash; Weekly class is used to schedule tasks every week.
 - [`Segment`](Piwik/Segment.md) &mdash; Limits the set of visits Piwik uses when aggregating analytics data.
 - [`SettingsPiwik`](Piwik/SettingsPiwik.md) &mdash; Contains helper methods that can be used to get common Piwik settings.
-- [`SettingsServer`](Piwik/SettingsServer.md) &mdash; Contains helper methods that can be used to get information regarding the server, its settings and PHP settings.
+- [`SettingsServer`](Piwik/SettingsServer.md) &mdash; Contains helper methods that can be used to get information regarding the server, its settings and currently used PHP settings.
 - [`Settings\Setting`](Piwik/Settings/Setting.md) &mdash; Base setting type class.
 - [`Settings\SystemSetting`](Piwik/Settings/SystemSetting.md) &mdash; Describes a system wide setting.
 - [`Settings\UserSetting`](Piwik/Settings/UserSetting.md) &mdash; Describes a per user setting.